tjp2021/iscopeSwift/docs/user-stories.md

   - [x] Handle profile updates

 **Implementation Details**:
-- Using Firebase Web SDK for authentication
+- Using Firebase Auth for authentication
 - Proper error handling and logging implemented
 - Atomic operations for user creation
 - Persistence between sessions configured
+- Real-time profile updates

+## 2. Profile Management

+**User Story**: As a user, I want to manage my profile information and appearance on the platform.

+### Acceptance Criteria

+- [x] User can upload and update profile picture
+- [x] Profile image is optimized and processed
+- [x] Profile data is stored securely in S3 and Firestore
+- [x] User can change their password
+- [x] User can update their email
+- [x] Profile changes are reflected in real-time
+- [x] Profile data persists between sessions

+**Implementation Details**:
+- S3 integration for profile image storage
+- Image optimization and processing
+- Real-time profile updates using shared ViewModel
+- Secure password change with reauthentication
+- Proper error handling and validation

-## 2. Video Upload (Creator Flow)
+## 3. Video Upload (Creator Flow)

 **User Story**: As a creator, I want to upload a short-form video with a title/description, so that I can share my content with the community.